Life for Ruth

-Life for Ruth is a 1962 British drama film produced by Michael Relph directed by Basil Dearden and starring Michael Craig, Patrick McGoohan and Janet Munro.
+Life for Ruth (U.S. title: Walk in the Shadow) is a 1962 British drama film produced by Michael Relph directed by Basil Dearden and starring Michael Craig, Patrick McGoohan and Janet Munro.

-It was released in the US as Walk in the Shadow.

 Plot

 John Harris finds himself ostracized and placed on trial for allowing his daughter Ruth to die.
 His religious beliefs forbade him to give consent for a blood transfusion that would have saved her life.
 Doctor Brown is determined to seek justice for what he sees as the needless death of a young girl.